gomorpheus/morpheus-apidoc/source/includes/_roles.md

 roleType | | The type of role to be created.
 Accepted values are either 'user' to create a User role or 'account' to create a Tenant role multitenant | false | A Multitenant role is automatically copied into all existing subtenants as well as placed into a subtenant when created.
-Useful for providing a set of predefined roles a Customer can use multitenantLocked | false | Prevents subtenants from branching off this role/modifying it defaultPersona.code      |  | Default Persona code, eg. standard or serviceCatalog permissions      |  | Array of objects containing permission and access level.
+Useful for providing a set of predefined roles a Customer can use multitenantLocked | false | Prevents subtenants from branching off this role/modifying it defaultPersona.code      |  | Default Persona code, eg. standard, serviceCatalog, or vdi permissions      |  | Array of objects containing permission and access level.
 Permissions can be identified by code, name or id.
 This provides [updating role feature permissions](#updating-role-feature-permissions) in bulk.
 Only the specified permissions are updated. globalSiteAccess      |  | Global Group Access can be set to `full`, `custom` or `none` sites      |  | Array of objects containing group (site) and access level.
 Groups can be identified by id or name.
 This provides [customizing group access](#customizing-group-access) in bulk.
 Only the specified groups are updated.
 Only applicable when `globalSiteAccess` is `custom`.
 Only applicable to User roles.